shawngraham/ar-archaeology/augment-your-archaeology-draft.md

 ## privileging the visual
 ![JC+A, British Museum https://www.flickr.com/photos/williamphotography/](https://farm5.staticflickr.com/4023/4672892333_dd110d9d17_z.jpg)
 Note:
-Something about the gaze etc
+Something about the gaze etc. also, about touch - that tweet of lidar + pins hmmmm

 ## BiPs & Digital Phenomenology